MicrosoftDocs/executable-docs/scenarios/AKSHealthProbeMode/aks-health-probe-mode.md

 To troubleshoot these issues, follow these steps:

+0. First, connect to your AKS cluster using the Azure CLI:

+    ```azurecli
+    export RESOURCE_GROUP="aks-rg"
+    export AKS_CLUSTER_NAME="aks-cluster"
+    az aks get-credentials --resource-group $RESOURCE_GROUP --name $AKS_CLUSTER_NAME --overwrite-existing
+    ```

-1. Check the RP frontend log to see if the health probe mode in the LoadBalancerProfile is properly configured.
+1. Next, check the RP frontend log to see if the health probe mode in the LoadBalancerProfile is properly configured.
 You can use the `az aks show` command to view the LoadBalancerProfile property of your cluster.

     ```azurecli
     export RESOURCE_GROUP="aks-rg"